 Dr. Maher was a faculty member with the Department of Electrical Engineering at the University of Nebraska-Lincoln, from 1989-1996 (tenured in 1995).
 He joined EuPhonics, Inc., of Boulder, Colorado, in 1997, and was named Vice President of Engineering.
 When EuPhonics was subsequently acquired by 3Com Corporation in November, 1998, Dr. Maher remained with 3Com-U.S. Robotics as Engineering Manager for Audio Product Development until July, 2001.
 He also started a successful audio software engineering consulting company (2000-present), and he has been an Adjunct Associate Professor of Electrical and Computer Engineering with the University of Colorado-Boulder (2001-2002).

 Dr. Maher is a Fellow of the Audio Engineering Society, a Senior Member of IEEE, an Associate Member of the American Academy of Forensic Sciences, and a member of ASA, ASEE, Eta Kappa Nu, Tau Beta Pi, Phi Kappa Phi, and Sigma Xi (MSU chapter co-chair).
 In his spare time, Dr. Maher enjoys hiking and both road and trail running.
-He is currently president of the local Big Sky Wind Drinkers running club, and member of several amateur music groups including the Second String Orchestra (cellist), and church choir (bass/baritone).
+He is past-president of the local Big Sky Wind Drinkers running club, and member of several amateur music groups including the Second String Orchestra (cellist), and church choir (bass/baritone).
 He and his wife have two grown sons who also live in Montana.